 Despite what the name implies, there is still a slope to a flat roof (oftentimes referred to as a low-slope roof).
 That very slight roof pitch encourages rainfall to flow to the edge of the building, as opposed to ponding in low areas of the building.

-Keep in mind, though, that the characteristics of both flat roofs and pitched roofs come with advantages and disadvantages, depending on your circumstances.
+Keep in mind, though, that the characteristics of both flat roofs and pitched roofs come with advantages and disadvantages, depending on your circumstances and climates over the lifespan of the roof.
 Let’s compare them to decide which one is the best roof for you.

 Flat Roof Advantages